jimboca/ISYHelperHABridge/README.md

 # ISY Spoken Property

-For an ISY device or scene to be enabled and csent to the ha-bridge you select the object in the ISY Admin Console, right click and select 'Notes'.
+For an ISY device or scene to be enabled and sent to the ha-bridge you select the object in the ISY Admin Console, right click and select 'Notes'.
 In the notes there is a line to enter the Spoken property.